jukey/awesome-links/README.md

 ### git

+- Clients, Hosting and Interfaces
+  - [gitlab.com](https://gitlab.com) - Offers the same as github.com but also unlimited private organisations (called Groups), unlimited private repositories, CI/CD interface and a Community Edition that could be installed on a server.
+It's based on ruby on rails.
+  - [Ungit](https://github.com/FredrikNoren/ungit) - Local git client that helps to deal with advanced git tasks.
+It is made in a very visual way and based on node.js
+- Learning
   - [Rypress Git Tutorial](http://rypress.com/tutorials/git/index) - Tutorial, explaining basics and advanced concepts.
+- Concrete Use Cases
   - [Script to rewrite History](https://help.github.com/articles/changing-author-info/) with another name or email address

 ### Markdown